How to Influence Change at Your Organization

 To motivate staff and have them fully support your idea for change, it’s important to understand how to develop and present the idea in an appealing manner.

-Join the SEMA Businesswomen’s Network (SBN) live webinar to learn how to navigate change and participate in interactive breakouts and discussions, including:
+Join the SEMA Businesswomen’s Network (SBN) for an on-demand session to learn how to navigate change, including:

 - An introduction to value as the foundation for change

 - Learn through simple exercises how a value centric perspective influences most decisions.

 - How to advance your idea for change using curiosity, empathy and evidence

 - Learn how to generate support for your idea by identifying beneficiaries and obtain data that supports your idea.

 - How to position your idea